Family (Thompson album): Background

 Family was conceived by Teddy Thompson when, after he lost his recording contract with Verve Records and came to the end of a serious relationship, he approached his musical family members to contribute to an all-Thompson album.
 Teddy Thompson states: "I had some kind of mid-life crisis early and was having a real hard time with personal stuff...so I decided to make this record", stating further that "family is really important, and I've missed them".
 He told Uncut: "I came up with this project to get everyone back together.
 I was really trying to heal some wounds for myself, but I dragged everyone along with me", stating elsewhere that one of the rules for the album were that "every instrument must be played by a family member".

 According to New Yorker magazine, the Thompson family "rival the Wainwright-McGarrigle-Roche clan when it comes to multigenerational musical talent".
 The musicians involved on this album span three generations and include Teddy Thompson's long separated parents Richard and Linda Thompson, his sister Kami Thompson and her husband James Walbourne (also her bandmate in The Rails) as well as nephew Zak Hobbs and half-brother Jack Thompson (son of Richard Thompson from his second marriage).
-The band is completed with assistance from Walbourne's brother Rob on drums and Teddy Thompson's eldest sister (and Zach Hobbs mother) Muna Mascolo, who is not a musician, on backing vocals.
+The band is completed with assistance from Walbourne's brother Rob on drums and Teddy Thompson's eldest sister (and Zak Hobbs' mother) Muna Mascolo, who is not a musician, on backing vocals.

 Writing and recording

 The various musicians contributed a song or two each as well as playing on each other's material.
 According to Richard Thompson, the contributions took "two to three years" to compile, with everyone writing their own material and sending files to each other.
 The album was then worked on throughout 2013 by Teddy Thompson and completed with studio sessions in London and New York afterwards with all the participating family members in attendance.

-Various members of the family have commented on the rivalry the album has raised amongst themselves.
+Various members of the family have commented on the rivalry the album has raised among themselves.
 Kami Thompson commented on the project: "The whole album is like a family songwriting competition – it's a bloody nightmare.
 I mean, what could possibly go wrong"?
 Similarly, Teddy Thompson stated that "the album became something of a family songwriting contest", but conceded elsewhere that "it's not as if we're having family therapy and making everyone pay 12 bucks to hear it".
 NPR Music comment in an article that "what you get here is a family album in the truest sense of the world, with everyone involved clamoring to be heard while competing for attention with people they love".
 Richard Thompson gives a metaphorical explanation for Family, stating that the album is "like an enormous cardigan with eight holes for heads (that) you knit everyone into", telling Mojo that "it's fun to do".

 Family was released on CD, vinyl, and as a digital download.
 A deluxe CD was also released which included a DVD containing the short documentary Thompson: The Making of Family.